| |

 Pinterest Hidden ImagePinterest Hidden ImagePinterest Hidden ImagePinterest Hidden Image

-Fresh Oregano (selective focus; close-up shot) on an old wooden table
+Fresh Oregano on an old wooden table

-Whether you want to grow oregano plants as part of your indoor herb garden, in your outdoor garden, or even as an ornamental plant, check out this list of the most common varieties of oregano.
-You’ll also find info on how to identify and care for each variety.
+Oregano is one of my favorite herbs to grow because it’s easy, tasty, and beautiful.
+Whether you want to grow oregano plants as part of your herb garden, or choose the best variety for your next recipe, check out this list of the most common varieties of oregano.
+You’ll also find info on identifying and caring for each variety.

 Oregano can be found in many recipes, but there are different types of oregano.
 It’s important to know the differences between them because they all taste, and get used, a little differently!